-Mr. SMITH of New Jersey.
-Mr. Speaker, lawyer Xie Yang was tortured for the better part of two years because he dared to represent China's poor and persecuted.
+Lawyer Xie Yang was tortured for the better part of two years because he dared to represent China's poor and persecuted.
 The account of his detention is both harrowing and horrible.

 Xie Yang was sleep deprived and kept in isolation.
 Squads of police punched and kicked him for hours at a time.
 He was forced to sit still for hours on a precarious stack of plastic chairs; his feet dangling painfully off the ground.
 Police made threats to his wife and children and said they would turn him into an "invalid" unless he confessed to political crimes.